pvcnt/accio/docs/docs/client/inspect-command.md

 accio inspect [options] <run id> [<node name>]
 ```

-This command requires as argument the identifier of a run.
+This command requires a single argument, which is the identifier of the run to inspect.
 You can also specify as a second argument a node name that is part of the run.

-When used to inspect a run, this command returns metadata about the run (e.g., name, creation time) and status of the nodes.
+When used to inspect a run, this command returns information about the run and status of the nodes.
-When used to inspect a node, this command returns metadata about the node (e.g., creation time, exit code).
-If the node is completed, it also prints the outcome: metrics, error information if it failed or artifacts if it was successful.
+When used to inspect a node, this command returns information about the node as well as, if the node is completed, its outcome: metrics, error (if failed) or artifacts (if successful).
-Please note that when `-json` is not enabled, only a preview of the artifacts is shown, to keep the output readable.
+Please note that only a preview of the artifacts is shown, to keep the output readable.
 If you want the full results, please enable the `-json` option, or use the [`export` command](export-command.md).

 ## Options